-In the therapeutic, spiritual, medical, perinatal care, educational, or mentoring relationship, it is relationship itself that is at the heart of healing.
-And ethics and integrity are at the heart of any healing relationship. ~ Kylea Taylor, LMFT
+In a caregiver relationship, it is relationship itself that is at the heart of healing.
+And ethics is at the heart of any healing relationship. ~ Kylea Taylor, LMFT

 InnerEthics® uses the term “in Right Relationship” to describe when a caregiving relationship is “in the zone”— the situation where nothing in the caregiver or the therapeutic container is getting in the way of the client’s healing or growth.
 Instead, the caregiver’s presence is providing a safe, encouraging space for the client’s safe self-expansion.

 This “Right Relationship” concept has its precedence in the mindful use by Buddhists of terms like “Right Livelihood,” which means earning one’s livelihood without harm to others.

 As professionals we must formulate our own inner ethical code of what generally constitutes “Right Relationship” to a client.
 We also have to navigate to find “Right Relationship” in every relationship anew, even in a moment-by-moment way, as each relationship evolves.

 Willingness is the key to knowing ourselves, which in turn is the key to being able make good choices.

 When we are courageously willing to look at our hidden motivations, our fears and desires, even our spiritual longings with self-compassion, we can learn and change, when necessary, to make choices that are truly in the best interests of our clients.
 The more we know ourselves, the more we can make conscious choices that will do less harm and provide more benefit to clients.

 InnerEthics® has concepts and tools to help.
 Learn more.